mexaturashvili/discord-spammer/README.md

-If you want help then join our discord server: https://discord.gg/ZYwBMPXk3H
+If you want help with our script then contact us in our discord server: https://discord.gg/ZYwBMPXk3H